63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/docs/00-Set-Up-Local-Environment.md

 ## If Using GitHub

-If you are using GitHub for your repositories, in order to use the GitHub scripts provided you must have GitHub CLI installed.
+If you are using GitHub for your repositories, in order to use the GitHub cli provided you must have GitHub CLI installed.

 ## Set Up Python

 Make sure you have at least Python 3.12 installed.
-The scripts use the `python3` command to execute.
+The cli use the `python3` command to execute.
 So you will need to set up an alias for `python3` if you currently use `py` or `python`.

-This repository contains a variety of scripts which use Python libraries.
+This repository contains a variety of cli which use Python libraries.

-All the libraries necessary are listed in `./scripts/requirements.txt`.
+All the libraries necessary are listed in `./cli/requirements.txt`.

 Depending on how your system is set up, you can use one of two methods to install the required libraries via `pip`.